robertrittmuller/tf-video/README.md

 <br>`--reportpath` Path to the directory where reports/output are stored.
 <br>`--temppath` Path to the directory where temporary files are stored.
 <br>`--trainingpath` Path to the directory where detected frames for retraining are stored.
+<br>`--height` Height of the image frame to be extracted and processed.
+Needs to match model input layer!
+<br>`--width` Width of the image frame to be extracted and processed.
+Needs to match model input layer!
 <br>`--smoothing` Apply a type of "smoothing" factor to detection results.
 (Range = 1-6)
 <br>`--fps` Frames Per Second used to sample input video.
 The higher this number the slower analysis will go.
 (Default is 1 FPS)
 <br>`--allfiles` Process all video files in the directory path.